La Mayordomía

 La Mayordomía is a Canadian short documentary film, directed by Martin Edralin and released in 2025.
 The film documents a Mexican ritual in which families are entrusted with the care of various figurines of Jesus Christ for a year.

 The film premiered at the 2025 Hot Docs Canadian International Documentary Festival, where it won the Audience Award for Short Films.

+The film was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list for 2025, and received a Canadian Screen Award nomination for Best Short Documentary at the 14th Canadian Screen Awards in 2026.